Misericordia University: Academics

-Environmental Studies

-In the spring of 2020, the university announced it had received a grant from the National Endowment for the Humanities to establish an interdisciplinary BA program in environmental studies.

 Guaranteed Placement Program

 Misericordia's Guaranteed Placement Program (or GPP) is a development program pertaining to a student's education.

 Established in 1999, the GPP assists students entering the workforce or graduate school after graduation.
 Students participate in the GPP for all four years of their college experience.
 If they do not receive a job offer or are not accepted into graduate/professional school within six months after graduation, the university gives them a paid internship in their chosen field.

 BA to MA in English

 Launched in September 2014, the Misericordia University/University of Reading BA to MA in English is a five-year program in which students complete a four-year Bachelor of Arts degree in English at Misericordia and a one-year Master of Arts degree in English Language and Literature at the University of Reading in the United Kingdom.
 Students may study for an MA in Children's Literature or English, including pathways in Renaissance studies, Victorian Literature and Culture, or Modern and Contemporary Writing.